aksovius/speech-coach/docs-site/docs/getting-started/installation.md

 ---

-For more advanced setup or environment customization, check out the [Configuration](./configuration) page.
+For more advanced setup or environment customization, check out the Configutation section.